botter-live/botter.live-Android/README.md

 Below, we’ll show you how to send push notifications to your customers, with Firebase Cloud Messaging (FCM) in Botter.

 ### Step :one:: Enable Google services for your app
+If you already have a Firebase project with notifications enabled you can skip to the next step.
+Otherwise go to the [FCM Console page](https://console.firebase.google.com/u/0/)and create a new project following these steps:

+Give the project a name and click <strong>‘Create Project’</strong>.

 ## Customizations